Banuba/ve-sdk-react-native-cli-integration-sample/README.md

 1. Install CocoaPods dependencies.
 Open **ios** directory and run in terminal ```pod install``` or ```arch -x86_64 pod install``` for Apple M1.
 2. Open **Signing & Capabilities** tab in Target settings and select your Development Team.
 3. Run ```npm run ios``` in terminal to launch the sample on a device or launch the app in IDE i.e. XCode, Intellij, VC, etc.
-4. Follow [iOS Integration Guide](mddocs/ios_integration.md) to integrate the Video Editor SDK into your React Native CLI project.
+4. Learn [iOS quickstart](mddocs/ios_integration.md) to quickly integrate iOS Video Editor SDK into your React Native CLI project.

 ## Dependencies
 |              | Version |